 \subsubsection{Results}

-Figure~\ref{fig:simu3_new} shows the temporal behaviours of the estimated coefficients of four covariates in one simulation when $R=40$.
-The spatial patterns of the corresponding coefficients are provided in Supplementary material Section E.3.
+Figure~\ref{fig:simu3_new} shows the temporal behaviors and spatial patterns of the estimated coefficients of four covariates in one simulation when $R=40$.
 As one can see, BKTR can effectively reproduce the true values with acceptable errors.
-Figure~\ref{fig:simu3_rank} shows the effect of the rank.
+Figure~\ref{fig:simu3_rank} shows the effect of rank.
 We see that choosing a larger rank $R$ gives better accuracy in terms of both $\text{MAE}_{\boldsymbol{\mathcal{B}}}/\text{RMSE}_{\boldsymbol{\mathcal{B}}}$ and $\text{MAE}_{\boldsymbol{y}_{\Omega^c}}/\text{RMSE}_{\bd{{y}}_{\Omega^c}}$.
 However, the accuracy gain becomes marginal when $R>30$.
-This demonstrates that the proposed Bayesian treatment offers a flexible solution in terms of model estimation and parameter inference.
+This demonstrates that the proposed Bayesian treatment offers a flexible solution in terms of model estimation.